albertodesouza/genomics/README.md

 ## Non-Longevous Dataset Builder

 `build_non_longevous_dataset` is a modular pipeline for building genomic datasets from non-longevous individuals in the 1000 Genomes Project.
-It analyzes metadata CSV files, selects samples based on configurable criteria (superpopulation, population, sex), and automatically runs `build_window_and_predict.py` with AlphaGenome predictions for each selected individual.
+It analyzes metadata CSV files, selects samples based on configurable criteria (superpopulation, population, sex), and automatically runs `build_window_and_predict.py` (included in the module) with AlphaGenome predictions for each selected individual.

 ### Key Features